You want smart political talk without the meltdowns?

 He is still going to have the same enemies that he had all throughout 2016.

-It's going to probably even be tougher because as he tries to implement his agenda, which is about as aggressive an agenda, and by the way, America needs most of it desperately, uh, of any president in our lifetime.
+It's going to probably even be tougher because as he tries to implement his agenda, which is about as aggressive an agenda, and by the way, America needs most of it desperately, of any president in our lifetime.

-I would even argue in ways if if on paper, more aggressive than what Ronald Reagan proposed.
+I would even argue in ways, if on paper, more aggressive than what Ronald Reagan proposed, because he's fundamentally talking about shifting, changing, altering government at its core.

 The campaign is not going to stop.